 Staff expected to undertake the role of Fire Marshalls (often called fire wardens) would require comprehensive training.
+Online training is provided via IAM Compliant.
 Their role may include:

 - Performing a supervisory/managing role in any fire situation - Assisting those on the premises to leave - Checking the premises to ensure everyone has left - Using firefighting equipment if safe to do so - Liaising with the fire and rescue service on arrival - Shutting down vital or dangerous equipment - c) Safe Emergency Evacuation Procedures